Dmitrii-Khramtsov/C_Decimal/README.md

 # C_Decimal

-Methods of the C_Decimal project, which implements a library for working with the "decimal" type.
+A solo project in which I implemented a library for working with the "decimal" type.

 ## Contents